A fast dynamic smooth adaptive meshing scheme with applications to compressible flow: Fast static adaptive meshing

 \subsubsection{Boundary conditions and order of convergence}

 Solutions to the Poisson problem \eqref{alg1-Poisson} in general have limited regularity due to the presence of corner singularities in the domain, unless the function $\Ge$ satisfies certain {compatibility conditions} \cite{HeOs2014}.
 In this work, we shall assume the stronger Neumann condition $D \Ge(y) \cdot \nu = 0$ for $y \in \partial \Omega$ to ensure high-order convergence of the numerical solution $\psi$ in the limit of zero mesh size.
 If $D \Ge(y) \cdot \nu \neq 0$, then the symmetric extension of $\Ge$ is not differentiable on the boundary $\partial \Omega$ and is only Lipschitz continuous.
-In this case, the potential $\Phi$, velocity $\bar{\ve}$, and solution $\psi$ all converge with 2\textsuperscript{nd} order accuracy, but the convergence rate of the Jacobian determinant $\mathcal{J}(x)$ and cofactor matrix $a(x)$ is only 1.5.
-The reason for the worse convergence of these quantities is that the mixed partial derivative $D_{12} \bar{\ve}$ is required for the high order interpolation procedure utilized in Step 4 of \Cref{static-alg1} (to be described in detail in the following section).
-The structure of the Poisson problem ensures $D_{12} \bar{\ve}$ converges with 2\textsuperscript{nd} order accuracy, and therefore so does $\psi$.
-However, 3\textsuperscript{rd} order and higher derivatives of $\bar{\ve}$ in general do not converge with 2\textsuperscript{nd} order accuracy, and consequently neither do derivatives of $\psi$.
+In this case, the potential $\Phi$, velocity $\overline{w}$, and solution $\psi$ all converge with 2\textsuperscript{nd} order accuracy, but the convergence rate of the Jacobian determinant $\mathcal{J}(x)$ and cofactor matrix $a(x)$ is only 1.5.

 On the other hand, if the function $\Ge$ does satisfy the Neumann condition $D\Ge(y) \cdot \nu = 0$ for $y \in \partial \Omega$, then the symmetric extension of $\Ge$ is at least twice continuously differentiable, and the quantities $\psi(x)$, $\mathcal{J}(x)$, and $a(x)$ all converge with (at least) 4\textsuperscript{th} order accuracy.
 We confirm this high order convergence with a numerical example in \Cref{subsubsec:high-order}.